Social Emergency Medicine Research Diversity Externship

 Fellowship Experience

-Externs will spend 1 shift per week in the Highland ED for exposure to the clinical practice of Emergency Medicine (EM).
-Externs will have faculty supervision, bedside teaching of patient care, and feedback on their clinical performance.
-Externs will also have the opportunity to attend EM residency and medical student teaching sessions on core clinical topics in EM.
+Externs will spend at least 1 shift per week in the Highland ED for hands-on training in the clinical practice of Emergency Medicine (EM).
+Externs will have faculty supervision, bedside teaching of patient care, and feedback on their clinical skills.
+Externs will also have the opportunity to attend residency and medical student teaching sessions on core clinical topics in EM.
 Externs will also meet with EM residency leadership for advising on the residency application process.

 Externs will engage in social emergency medicine research through exposure to scholarly inquiry, research methodology, ethical data collection, and the foundations of social determinants of health.
 Externs will be supervised by Highland Emergency Medicine faculty in pursuing research questions and implementing interventions with potential for publication authorship.
 Externs will have didactics and case studies on topics in social emergency medicine, leadership, and research methodology.

-Externs will participate in structured community engagement experiences, including activities sponsored by MIMS (Mentoring in Medicine and Sciences, http://www.mimscience.org) such as mentoring local high school and undergraduate students, visiting community-based organizations, and meeting community leaders, and exposure to advocacy and public health policy issues of Alameda County and emergency medicine nationally.
+Externs will participate in a 4-week structured community engagement experience, including activities sponsored by MIMS (Mentoring in Medicine and Sciences, http://www.mimscience.org) such as mentoring local high school and undergraduate students, visiting community-based organizations, and meeting community leaders, and exposure to advocacy and public health policy issues of Alameda County and emergency medicine nationally.

 How to Apply